-Over my adult life, I have learnt from watching other leaders starting with my dad and mum.
+Over my adult life, I have learned from watching other leaders, starting with my dad and mum.
 The basic principles I learned at home have now evolved, but the core is there.
-I have studied and read about many of the legends mentioned above, BUT I have now discovered it is all “bull shit” – there is a new “gold standard”.
+I have studied and read about many of the legends mentioned above, BUT I have now discovered it is all “bull shit” – there is a new “gold standard.”

-The rationale is – if you appeal to a common denominator whether it is greed or fear or marginalisation or a sense of loss – and behave in a way that delivers some certainty; you create an enemy, and you are the leader, even a messiah!
+The rationale is – if you appeal to a common denominator, whether it is greed or fear or marginalisation or a sense of loss – and behave in a way that delivers some certainty; you create an enemy, and you are the leader, even a messiah!

 I was not alive when Hitler was elected, or Stalin assumed power, but the model sounds similar.
 This model seems to gravitate to Authoritarian dictator type positions or relationships.